molsonkiko/JsonToolsNppPlugin/README.md

 The following aspects of JsonTools __will not__ be translated:
 - This documentation
-- Error messages and message boxes
+- Message boxes (includes warnings, errors, requests for confirmation)
+- Generic modal dialogs (for example, file-opening dialogs, directory selection dialogs)

 ## Acknowledgments ##